dkadioglu/rtl8812au-2/README.md

 ## Realtek 8812AU driver version 5.2.9.3

+This branch includes additions from Gordboy (no longer on Github).
+He or She has extended the driver to support dynamic LED control.
+Thanks for implementing this!

 Works fine with Ubuntu 17.10 Artful 4.13 kernel, and now 4.14 kernel.
 All flavours of vfs_read now replaced for kernel >= 4.14.